-The tin container I madeover for Thrift Store Decor Day holds hair products, lotions, toothpaste, etc. I could throw all this stuff in a drawer but this way it’s handy.
+The tin container I repurposed for Thrift Store Decor Day holds hair products, lotions, toothpaste, etc. I could throw all this stuff in a drawer, but this way, it’s handy.

 The last time I did a bathroom decor makeover I used wood sewing machine drawers as organizers.
 They have worked well for over two years.
 I can’t believe it’s been two years since I redecorated the bathroom.
 Time sure is going fast.